tian1327/Accord-RL/README.md

 * All models are run for 3e4 episodes, navigate to each folder and run `python plot_all.py 30000` to compare all models.

 * Final results for all 3 cases are stored in folders `output_final/`.
-For BGClass, the final results are in `output_final2/` folder.

 #### Compare COPS with Clinician actions and feedback